kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 **Solution**: Our Energy Management System automatically schedules devices (washing machines, heat pumps, EV chargers) to operate when electricity prices are lowest while respecting user preferences.
 The system learns usage patterns and creates daily schedules without user intervention.

-**Benefit**: Testing across six buildings demonstrates 10-30% energy bill reductions and solar self-consumption increases from 42% to 87%.
+**Benefit**: Testing across six buildings (90 days of data, see Table 4-1) demonstrates 10-30% energy bill reductions and solar self-consumption increases from 42% to 87%.
 The system works consistently across residential and commercial buildings regardless of renewable energy setup.

-Technical implementation details including mathematical optimization methods are provided in Section 3 (System Design).
+Technical implementation details including scheduling algorithms and optimization techniques are provided in Section 3 (System Design).

 ## Table of Contents